messaoudyahia/StrongSwan-/README.md

-# 📚🧑‍💻 StrongSwan Ipsec site-to-site configuration using Python Scripting
+# 📚🧑‍💻 StrongSwan IPsec site-to-site configuration using Python Scripting

-## the objective of the project
+## The objective of the project
 Learn how to  set up StrongSwan configure Ipsec site-to-site , with using python automation scripting for more flexibility and speed of work

-## some concepts
+## Some concepts

 - **What is VPN :**
 A virtual private network extends a private network across a public network for online privacy and anonymity by providing secure and encrypted connections